deel-ai/xplique/README.md

 score_grad_cam = metric(explanations)
 ```

+All attributions metrics share a common API.
+You can find out more about it [here](https://deel-ai.github.io/xplique/api/metrics/api_metrics.html)

 ### Concepts Extraction

 Concerning the concept-based methods, we can for example extract a concept vector from a layer of a model.
 In order to do this, we use two datasets, one containing inputs containing the concept: `positive_samples`, the other containing other entries which do not contain the concept: `negative_samples`.